ichal6/MonitorSend/README.md

-I have used a icon from: https://loading.io/icon/
+I have used an icon from: https://www.gnome-look.org/p/1290398/